ivy-llc/ivy/docs/compiler/compiler.rst

 of functions from the backend functional API only, which results in:

-- Simplified code: The Graph Compiler simplifies the code by removing all the wrapping and functions that don't contribute to the output: print statements, logger, etc.
+- Simplified code: The Graph Compiler simplifies the code by removing all the wrapping and functions that don't contribute to the output: print statements, loggers, etc.
 - Improved performance: The compiled graph has no performance overhead due to Ivy's function wrapping, likewise, redundant operations from the original function are also removed, increasing its overall performance.